Zbigniew Boniek: Later career

 Following his retirement, Boniek had a successful business career.
 He later also worked as a pundit and football commentator.
 According to Polish sources, Boniek had been favoured to become the new Minister of Sport for his country, but he denied the claims and stated that he had no intention of taking the job.

 In 2004, Boniek was named by Pelé as one of the 125 Greatest Living Footballers, as part of FIFA's centenary celebrations.
 On 12 October 2009, he received the Golden Foot 'Legend' career award.

 On 26 October 2012, he became the chairman of the Polish Football Association.
 He is popular for speaking in favour of decriminalising football fans by legalising pyrotechnics inside stadiums, a common practice among ultras.
 His term of office ended on 18 August 2021, and he was succeeded by Cezary Kulesza.

 Personal life

 Boniek has a university diploma in education.
 His father, Józef Boniek, was also a professional football player and later a manager.
+In 1976, he married his wife Wiesława, a specialist in Romance studies, with whom he has three children: two daughters Karolina and Kamila and son Tomasz.

 Legacy

 Honduran international footballer Óscar Boniek García was given the middle name Boniek in honour of Zbigniew Boniek.
 García chose to have the name "Boniek" written across the back of his jersey while playing for Houston.

 Boniek Forbes (born 30 September 1983) is a Guinea-Bissau footballer who plays as a winger for Cheshunt.
 He played for Leyton Orient in the Football League.

+In 2018, Boniek became an honorary citizen of Łódź.
+In 2019, he was named the most influential person in Polish sport by the Forbes Polska magazine and Pentagon Research.
+The same year, he was voted as a member of Poland's Team of the Century in a poll organized on the 100th anniversary of the foundation of the Polish Football Association.

+In 2020, Boniek's biography entitled Zibi, czyli Boniek written by Roman Kołtoń was published.
+The footballer himself also published his autobiography the same year entitled Zbigniew Boniek.
+Mecze mojego życia (Zbigniew Boniek: The Matches of My Life).